Skip to main content

 1. You and the partner agree upon an expected format for the requests.

-2. You create a case in the LiveRamp LiveRamp Community portal to set up a non-billable measurement audience that will be used to deliver opt-outs and deletion requests.
+2. You create a case in the LiveRamp LiveRamp Community portal to set up a non-billable measurement that will be used to deliver opt-outs and deletion requests.

 3. You use the provided SFTP location to deliver opt-outs or deletions to your partner.